 In the keyboard task, the response to the target was given by pressing the "E"/"Y" keys with the left/right hand to select the left/right side.
 The response had to be given within a time window of 100-740 ms from the target display, otherwise a "Too Early"/ "Too Late" feedback was given.

-After classifying the targets, the participants were asked to recognize the prime (i.t., an objective measure of prime awareness).
+After classifying the targets, the participants were asked to recognize the prime (i.e., an objective measure of prime awareness).
 Participants were presented with two words – the prime and a distractor word from the same category.
 Since the distractor word did not include any overlapping letters with the prime, consciously perceiving even one letter of the prime word should have sufficed for correctly identifying it, rendering the test sensitive.
 The response was given in an identical fashion to the target classification task, within a 7 seconds response window.
-Then, a subjective measure of prime awareness was taken using the (PAS.
+Then, a subjective measure of prime awareness was taken using the PAS.
 Participants used the keyboard numbers 1-4 to rate how well they saw the prime (1 – "Didn't see anything", 2 – "Saw something vaguely, but can't say what it is", 3 – "Saw part of the prime clearly", 4 – "Saw the entire prime clearly").
-Finally, participants were asked to return their finger to the starting point.
+Finally, in the reaching session, participants were asked to return their finger to the starting point.

 Trials in which either a technical malfunction occurred, or a problematic response was given, as well as trials that had a visibility rating that is higher than one, were excluded from the analysis.
 A technical malfunction alludes to trajectories that had less than 100 ms of existing data or more than 100 ms of missing data, or trials in which the stimuli duration was incorrect.
 Problematic responses include incorrect answers and trajectories that missed the target by more than 12 cm, as well as reaching movements that were shorter – when measured along the Z-axis – than the distance between the starting point and the screen, minus a three-centimeter allowance that accounts for small variations in reaching onset.
 In both sessions, "Too Early" and "Too Late" trials were also defined as problematic trials.
 "Too Slow" trials, on the other hand, were excluded only if they were located more than 3 SD from the participant's average reaching duration among correct trials that were not too short, had no missing data and were completed in time (i.e., started between 100 ms and 320 ms after target display and lasted no longer than 420 ms).
 Valid trials were those that were not excluded due to any exclusion criteria.